• Skip to primary navigation

 Instructions

-• Using a rolling pin, roll out dough between two pieces of baking paper until approx. 3mm (⅛ of an inch).
-Cut out desired shapes and place onto a lined baking sheet tray ensuring no crackers are overlapping.
-Bake in a preheated fan forced oven 200C (390F) for 12-13 minutes.
+• Using a rolling pin, roll out the dough between two pieces of baking paper until approximately 3mm / ⅛ of an inch.
+Cut out desired shapes and place them onto a lined baking sheet tray ensuring no chickpea crackers are overlapping.
+Bake in a preheated fan forced oven 200C /390F for 12-13 minutes or until golden brown and no longer soft.

-OPTIONAL - sprinkle sesame seeds onto dough before rolling out.
+OPTIONAL - sprinkle sesame seeds onto the dough before rolling out.
 Brush shapes with olive oil.

 • Allow to cool down in the same baking sheet tray for about 10 minutes before transferring.
-Store in a snap lock bag or container for a few days.
+Store in a snap-lock bag or container for a few days.
+Serve with your favorite dip.

 Video